 In Vajrayana Buddhist belief Amitabha is strongly associated with his longevity attribute that is embodied by Aparmita Buddha.
 Additionally, the Amitabha mantra is widely believed to grant devotees access to the Pure Land of Sukhavati.

-Furthermore, in the “Larger Sutra of Immeasurable Life” we are told to believe that Amitabha was a bodhisattva named Dharmakara.
+Furthermore, in the “Larger Sutra of Immeasurable Life” we are told to believe that Amitabha was a Bodhisattva named Dharmakara.
 However, the divine origins of Dharmakara are similar to Shakyamuni.
 This is because Dharmakara was once a king who renounced his earthly Kingdom due to the influence of Buddhist teachings.
-As a result, Dharmakara was able accumulate infinite merit though his countless bodhisattva lifetimes.
+As a result, Dharmakara was able accumulate infinite merit though his countless Bodhisattva lifetimes.
 Eventually, he passed through to enlightenment to become Amitabha and he resides in his Pure Land of Sukhavati.
 All devotees who recite his mantra are invited to join him in his Pure Land.
+Click here to learn more about the origin of Amitabha Buddha.